isthiskaran/isthiskaran/README.md

 # Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Karan Singh

-### High Schooler and Programmer
+### BCA graduate and Programmer

-I am a Fianl year BCA student right now and a self taught programmer.
-I have been programming for more than 3 years now.
-I have worked on many [projects](https://acidop.codes/projects) using Python and Javascript and other languages.
-Currently I am learning about web dev with [react.js](https://reactjs.org) and [next.js](https://nextjs.org) and some designing stuff too.
+I am a Final year BCA student right now and a self taught programmer.
+I have been programming for more than 3 years now.Currently I am learning about web dev with [react.js](https://reactjs.org) and [next.js](https://nextjs.org) and some designing stuff too.

 * 🌍  I'm based in India
 * 👀 I’m interested in Front-end Web Development